isvoboda/cocoapi/README.txt

 -For Matlab, add coco/MatlabApi to the Matlab path (OSX/Linux binaries provided) -For Python, run "make" under coco/PythonAPI
 -For Lua, run “luarocks make LuaAPI/rocks/coco-scm-1.rockspec” under coco/

+User parameters

+Parameters are defined in in `PythonAPI/pycocotools/cocoeval.py` in class Params.
+See `PythonAPI/pycocoUserEvalDemo.ipynb` example of how to provide user parameters.